elixir-bridge/elixir-bridge.github.io/03_Intro_to_Phoenix/01-creating-a-chat-app.markdown

 # Prepare the app for the first start

 There are a few more steps to get our app ready for the first start.
-First, we need ot get into or project directory.
+First, we need to get into or project directory.
 Then, we need to create the database that we'll use later.
-For now, it's enought that it exists.
+For now, it's enough that it exists.

 ```bash
 cd chatter